-Draft structure prepared for discussion with senior leadership team and workforce function to test fit for future organisation and priorities during March 2019.
-Resource requirements presented to DoF in confirm and challenge process - as above.
 Workforce re-structure to be managed in two phases: Re-alignment of Assistant Director portfolios - May 2019 - Complete Organisational Change process to realign/appoint to sub-structure posts.
 Consultation document drafted - awaiting resource confirmation.
 Business case for additional resource submitted to CEO.
-Workforce budget Challenging workforce budget for 2019/20.
+Workforce budget ESF Funding → Challenging workforce budget for 2019/20.
 Posts remain unfunded following BBC In addition, along with all other budgets, a CIP savings target has been set with a requirement to achieve financial balance by year end.
-Delivery if this will impact further on the capacity of the workforce and OD function Delivering DBS project with no additional financial resource ESF Funding Welsh Government has confirmed the ESF £2.6m extension funding for the In Work Support Service until December 2022.
+Delivery if this will impact further on the capacity of the workforce and OD function Delivering DBS project with no additional financial resource Welsh Government has confirmed the ESF £2.6m extension funding for the In Work Support Service until December 2022.
 Grant letter from Welsh Government to ABMU signed on 19/2/19.
-Ongoing dialogue with Welsh Government project colleagues regarding challenges gaining absentee eligibility documentation.
-Plans to increase referrals from Primary Care include In Work Support now being available via WCCG referral system.
-Sickness Absence Ť Attendance improvement plan developed which includes: Outputs of best practice case study conducted in three areas of good sickness performance (PoW case
+Ongoing dialogue with Welsh Government project colleagues regarding challenges gaining absentee eligibility documentation and AHP practitioners are now based in 4 primary care services to increase absentee referrals.
+Sickness Absence ↑ Attendance improvement plan developed which includes: Outputs of best practice case study conducted in three areas of good sickness performance (PoW case study), have been incorporated into each DU's attendance action plan.
+New Attendance Audit for Swansea Bay is being rolled out all DU's within the organisation currently commencing in Singleton delivery unit with the rest of the delivery units to follow.